Property Tax Relief That May Save You Money

 Yes, but only to the amount they were before the physical damage occurred, as long as the improvements are rebuilt in a like or similar manner, regardless of the actual cost of rebuilding.
 However, if additional living space or other significant improvements are made in addition to the repair, an increase in taxes may result.

 Once the Assessor has reassessed the property to reflect the damage, the Assessor must notify the owner in writing of the reassessment.
 You have 6 months from the date of the postmark of that notice in which to file an assessment appeal with the Sacramento County Assessment Appeals Board (916) 874-7894).

 If the assessor denies the claim, you may still file an appeal within the prescribed 6-month period.
 The Appeals Board will then hold a hearing to determine whether it has jurisdiction in the matter.
 If it accepts jurisdiction, then a hearing as to the proper calamity assessment will be scheduled for a later date.

 Some.
 Household furnishings are not assessed for property taxes and therefore do not qualify for property tax relief.
 Boats and airplanes are assessed for property taxes, therefore are covered under a Calamity Claim as long as all requirements are met.
 Mobile homes may be covered if their value has been assessed for property taxes.
-Those registered through Dept of Motor Vehicles are not assessed; therefore, do not qualify for tax relief.
+Those registered through Dept of Housing and Community Development are not assessed by the County Assessor; therefore, do not qualify for tax relief.

 If the leaks are due to the age and normal deterioration of the existing roof, the leaky roof will not qualify you for property tax relief.
 However, if a falling tree or heavy winds damaged your roof and the damage exceeds $10,000, you may qualify for tax relief.